Kotronon/Bachelor-Praktikum/README.md

 * Compiler: gcc 11.4.0

 # Run Code #
-* packages to install:
-  * sudo apt install libspdlog-dev
-  * sudo apt-get install libgtest-dev
-  * unfortunately only using fetchContent doesn't prevent from installing them
 * to run the program:
   * ./MolSim
   * due to the xml input being incomplete it is only possible at the moment to change parameters in the main method manually as well as create cuboids/disks there